Nazulka/Poster-Panda/README.md

     * Easily login to view my profile and access my personal information and logout from my account to ensure personal data protection and security.
     * View all items in the bag as well as delivery charges and order total to be aware of the costs before I go through the checkout process.
     * Adjust the quantity of the products in the bag so I can make changes easily before purchasing.
-    * Remove items in the bag so I can purchase only the ones that I really want.
+    * Remove items from the bag so I can purchase only the ones that I really want.
     * Add and save my personal information when checking out for the first time, so it can safely be stored in my account to ensure faster and hussle free checkout next time.
     * Securely enter my card details when checking out.
-    * See an instant confirmation of the order on the site and receive an email confirming that the order has been placed successfully for proof of purchase and peace of mind.
+    * See an instant confirmation of the order on the website and receive an email confirming that the order was placed successfully for proof of purchase and peace of mind.
     * Easily view my current order details and previous orders history, all saved in one place - my account.
-    * Leave reviews for the products to interract and provide feedback to the store, encourage them make product improvements if neccessary and offer valuable guidance to other shoppers and make it easier for them to decide.
+    * Leave reviews for the products to interract and provide feedback to the store, encourage them to make product improvements if neccessary and offer valuable guidance to other shoppers and make it easier for them to decide.
     * Edit and delete my reviews if I change my mind or if they are no longer relevant.
     * Save items in my wishlist, to create a personilised collection of posters that I like and might consider purchasing in the future.
     * Remove items that I am no longer interested in from my wishlist.